RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Abstract

 \section{Abstract}

-Dynamic view synthesis (DVS) has advanced remarkably in recent years, achieving high-fidelity rendering while reducing computational costs.
-Despite the progress, optimizing dynamic neural fields from casual videos remains challenging, as these videos do not provide direct 3D information, such as camera trajectories or the underlying scene geometry.
-In this work, we present \textbf{RoDyGS}, an optimization pipeline for dynamic Gaussian Splatting from casual videos.
-It effectively learns motion and underlying geometry of scenes by separating dynamic and static primitives, and ensures that the learned motion and geometry are physically plausible by incorporating motion and geometric regularization terms.
-We also introduce a comprehensive benchmark, \textbf{Kubric-MRig}, that provides extensive camera and object motion along with simultaneous multi-view captures, features that are absent in previous benchmarks.
-Experimental results demonstrate that the proposed method significantly outperforms previous pose-free dynamic neural fields and achieves competitive rendering quality compared to existing pose-free static neural fields.
-The code and data are publicly available at \href{https://rodygs.github.io/}{https://rodygs.github.io/}.
+4D reconstruction from casually captured monocular videos is challenging due to inherent ambiguity in reconstructing dynamic 3D geometry.
+To address this challenge, we introduce Robust Dynamic Gaussian Splatting (RoDyGS), a method that reconstructs dynamic scene representation from casual monocular videos.
+RoDyGS explicitly separates static and dynamic scene elements, and applies spatiotemporal regularization to enforce physically plausible geometry and temporally consistent motion.
+Furthermore, we propose a comprehensive benchmark, Kubric-MRig, which provides extensive camera and object motion along with simultaneous multi-view capture, features that are absent in previous benchmarks.
+Experiments demonstrate that RoDyGS significantly outperforms previous pose-free dynamic novel view synthesis approaches and achieves competitive rendering quality compared to existing pose-free static novel view synthesis approaches.
+Our proejct page is available at \url{https://rodygs.github.io}